 Stick to a lean protein and a side of veggies, but feel free to sneak some fries from your companion's plate.
-If you are feeling frisky, feel free to share a desert.
+If you are feeling frisky, feel free to share a dessert.
 By just skipping the following: bread, appetizers, and soda you’ll save hundreds of calories.
 Let’s not forget it’s called flexible dieting for a reason.

 5. Avoid boxed carbs after dinner

 While reclining and watching TV, we tend to crave something to munch on.
 If you have a sweet tooth like me, you might be reaching for the ice cream.
-When I’m behaving, I’ll settle for a greek yogurt.
+When I’m behaving, I’ll settle for greek yogurt.
 As for my wife, she’ll pick something salty to snack on like Doritos.

 Even though chips come in a bag, they still fall into the boxed carb family.
 As we know, processed carbs are tasty and easy to overindulge on.
 Fruits, however, are tasty and nutritious and not so easy to overindulge on.
-Have you ever heard of anyone bragging about eating a half a dozen apples in one sitting, not likely?
-How about eating a half a bag of chips in one sitting?
+Have you ever heard of anyone bragging about eating half a dozen apples in one sitting, not likely?
+How about eating half a bag of chips in one sitting?
 Very likely.

 Replace boxed or bag carbs with fruits and nuts.
 Careful with those tasty nuts because one handful packs on about 200 hundred calories.